Last Updated: December 06, 2022

 How to Harvest Crypto Tax Losses?

-Let’s say earlier this year, Max saw the price of bitcoin climbing.
-He purchased 1 bitcoin (BTC) near the top of the market at $13,000 in June.
-Seven months later, BTC is trading at $7,000, so Max now has the opportunity to tax loss harvest $6,000 worth of unrealized capital losses.
+Let’s say Max saw the price of bitcoin climbing.
+He purchased 1 bitcoin (BTC) near the top of the market at $62,000 in November 2021.
+Two years later (November 2023), BTC is trading at $39,000, so Max now has the opportunity to tax loss harvest $23,000 worth of unrealized capital losses.

 Here’s how tax loss harvesting works for crypto:

 To harvest the losses, Max needs to dispose of his bitcoin before the end of the tax year (e.g. December 31 in the US).
-CoinTracker makes this simple with our Tax Loss Harvesting Tool (available with a Pro portfolio assistance subscription).
-This tool tells users which assets they can tax loss harvest and estimates how much they can save in crypto taxes.
+CoinTracker makes this simple with our Tax Loss Harvesting Tool (available with a Prime or Ultra subscription plan).
+This tool tells users which assets they can tax loss harvest, the wallet the asset is held, the amount to sell, and estimates the maximum loss.
+(Make sure you resolve any needs review items first or these amounts could be inaccurate.)

 When Should You Tax Loss Harvest Cryptocurrency?